Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Burial insurance insurance, also called final expense insurance can cover the costs associated with medical bills and a funeral to ease the financial burden on your family.
-Knowing how it works and what to watch out for can help ensure your loved ones don’t have to worry about how they’ll pay the bills.
+Burial insurance insurance, also called final expense insurance or funeral insurance, can cover the costs associated with medical bills or a funeral to ease the financial burden on your family.
+It’s a good option if you can’t qualify for a traditional life insurance policy, have a lot of debt or can only afford a small amount of coverage.

 What's in this guide?